 OWC put utility first: the dock gives you two Thunderbolt ports, a Mini DisplayPort for legacy video, an SD/microSD UHS‑II reader, and a generous variety of USB ports.
 That makes this dock especially friendly to photographers, videographers, and people who alternate between different laptop platforms.
 In our read of user experiences, it’s a dependable everyday performer.

-Useful details for day‑to‑day use:
+Useful details for day‑to‑day use

 Practical tradeoffs